 What’s the difference between 9-ball and 10-ball?

 Both are played in numerical order, but 10-ball uses 10 balls instead of 9 and requires you to call every shot.
-10-ball eliminates luck — you can’t slop in a game-winning ball.
+10-ball eliminates the luck factor.
+You can’t slop in a game-winning ball.
 It’s considered the harder, more strategic version.

 Is bank pool harder than 8-ball?